 Creating an estate plan is one of the best things that you can do for yourself and your loved ones.
 Drafting an estate plan ensures that your final wishes are adhered to regarding the distribution of your estate and that your heirs are provided for after you are gone.
-In the Bay Village area, the highly qualified estate planning attorneys at Kryszak & Associates have helped many clients with their estate planning needs and can help you provide and protect your family after you are gone.
+In the Bay Village area, the highly qualified estate planning attorneys at Kryszak Law Firm have helped many clients with their estate planning needs and can help you provide and protect your family after you are gone.
 To learn more about estate planning from an Ohio legal expert, call or contact our office today to schedule a free consultation.

 A comprehensive estate plan can ensure that your legal, financial, medical, and inheritance wishes are adhered to in the final stage of your life and beyond.
 While most people just think of a will when they consider creating an estate plan, there are many instruments that can protect you and your estate.
 Some of the most common estate planning documents our attorneys help craft for our Bay Village clients include the following: